Lucha Libre AAA Worldwide: International partnerships

-In February 2019, it was announced that AAA would be partnering with All Elite Wrestling (AEW).
-The AAA–AEW partnership distintegrated in late 2022 after AAA Noche de Campeones, after AEW owner Tony Khan believed the circumstances in which AEW tag team FTR lost the AAA World Tag Team Championship to Dragon Lee and Dralístico, followed by Lee immediately vacating the title and announcing his signing to WWE, constituted a double-cross on AAA's part.
+In February 2019, it was announced that AAA would be partnering with Tony Khan's All Elite Wrestling (AEW) promotion.
+The AAA–AEW partnership disintegrated in late 2022 after AAA's Noche de Campeones event, after Khan believed the circumstances in which AEW tag team FTR lost the AAA World Tag Team Championship to Dragon Lee and Dralístico at the event, followed by Lee immediately vacating the title and announcing his signing to WWE, constituted a double-cross on AAA's part.

 In August 2021, AAA entered into a working agreement with the American-based National Wrestling Alliance (NWA) owned by Smashing Pumpkins frontman Billy Corgan with various AAA wrestlers making appearances at various NWA events along with Bestia 666 and Mecha Wolf of La Rebelión defending the NWA World Tag Team Championship at AAA Invades WrestleCon.
-On March 4, 2023, AAA and the NWA would hold a show at the Foro Sol Stadium in Mexico City, Mexico as part of The World is a Vampire music festival titled The World is a Vampire: NWA vs. AAA.
-The event would air on April 9, 2023 and April 15, 2023 on AAA's YouTube channel and May 13, 2023 and May 20, 2023 on the NWA's YouTube channel.
+On March 4, 2023, AAA and the NWA would hold a show at the Foro Sol Stadium in Mexico City, Mexico, titled The World is a Vampire: NWA vs. AAA.
+The event would air on April 9, 2023, and April 15, 2023, on AAA's YouTube channel and May 13, 2023, and May 20, 2023, on the NWA's YouTube channel.

-In April 2025, it was announced that AAA would be partnering with WWE on its Worlds Collide event in June 2025, which will be a cross-promotion event with its NXT division.
-In June 2025, WWE's Los Garza won the AAA World Tag Team Championship at TripleMania Regia III, marking the first AAA championship, and the third non-WWE championship in total, to be won by wrestlers under WWE contract.
+In April 2025, it was announced that AAA would be partnering with WWE on its Worlds Collide event in June 2025, which will be a cross-promotion event which was initially limited to the NXT brand division but had been expanded to include Raw and SmackDown.
+In June 2025, WWE's Los Garza won the AAA World Tag Team Championship at Triplemanía Regia III, marking the first AAA championship and the third non-WWE championship in total to be won by wrestlers under WWE contract.
+WWE would later acquire AAA in August 2025.

-Shows and tournaments
+Major events

-Each year AAA promotes a number of signature events and tournaments: some shown as pay-per-view events and others presented as TV Azteca television specials.
-The annual shows and tournaments, shown in order of occurrence during each year, include:
+Each year AAA promotes a number of signature events: some shown as pay-per-view or streaming events and others presented as television specials.
+The annual shows, shown in order of occurrence during each year, include: